 Basil Conti is a Fellow of The Institute of Chartered Accountants of Australia and New Zealand, a Fellow of the Governance Institute of Australia and a Chartered Tax Advisor.
 He has been a partner/director in the firm Harden East & Conti Pty Ltd since 1978.
 He is experienced in the areas of corporate services, management accounting, taxation and consulting to small and large businesses.

-Helen Cook expanded her non-executive director roles after transitioning from National Partner for KPMG’s Energy and Natural Resources Group in 2014.
-She is Deputy Chair Fremantle Ports and holds non-executive directorships at RAC Holdings Pty Ltd and RAC Finance Ltd, the Minerals Research Institute of WA and the Chamber of Arts & Culture WA.
-Helen has 15 years’ experience in arts governance.
-She is a member of the Major Performing Arts Panel of the Australia Council, past Chair of the Art Gallery of Western Australia and past director Perth Theatre Trust.
+Helen Cook expanded her non-executive director roles in 2014 after transitioning from National Partner for KPMG’s Energy and Natural Resources Group.
+She is currently Deputy Chair Fremantle Ports and holds Non-Executive Director positions at RAC Holdings Pty Ltd, RAC Finance Ltd, Deputy Chair at the Minerals Research Institute of WA and Chair of the Chamber of Arts & Culture WA.
+In 2017 she was appointed a Councillor of the National Gallery of Australia.
+She has over 15 years arts governance experience.
+Helen is a WA Divisional Councillor of the Australian Institute of Company Directors and a member of the Major Performing Arts Panel of the Australia Council, which oversees funding for the Australia’s 28 major performing arts companies.
+Helen is past Chair of the Art Gallery of Western Australia and past Director Perth Theatre Trust.

 John Cruthers is a Sydney-based art curator, consultant, writer and collector.
 Since 1974 he worked with his parents to assemble the Cruthers Collection of Women’s Art, which was gifted to The University of Western Australia in 2007.
 He is curatorial adviser to the Collection and a member of the UWA Cultural Collections Board.